1/25/2025

 In the original Back to the Future, the farmer before rushing out of his farm house, threw on a bathrobe over this red union suit.
 The family accompanied him out the door in their various forms of night time dress.

-Duane suggested I work up a posting based on this scene in one of his favortite films.
+Barry suggested I work up a posting based on this scene in one of his favortite films.
 With a little research, I captured a few shots of the family's night time adventure as they appeared in the 1985 Universal Pictures' classic, written and directed by Robert Zemeckis and starring Michael J. Fox and Christopher Lloyd.

-Marty, having jumped in Doc's DeLorean, in haste left the JC Penney parking lot after being chased by terrorists.
+Marty, having jumped in Doc's DeLorean in haste, left the JC Penney parking lot after being chased by terrorists.
 He ended up himself "back to the future" - 1955.
 He raced down a country highway and into farm land, running into a barn before he could get the DeLorean under control!
 The loud commotion woke up the farm family who shortly came running out of the house.

 The farmer's son was the first one out of the house.
 Before, he ran outside, the boy had thrown on his overalls over his yellow plaid nightshirt, under which he wore a union suit.
 The farmer took time to pull on his bathrobe and boots before following his son out the front door towards the barn.
 His wife and daughter soon followed the men folk to see what woke them up.